rf-/vimfiles/README.md

        git submodule init
        git submodule update

- * Install bundles by running `:BundleInstall` in vim.
+ * Install bundles by running `:BundleInstall` in MacVim.
 This will generate a ton of errors.
 It's OK.

  * Install the native C part of Command-T.